oelarnes/spells/README.md

     - `{'$and': [{'lhs': 'draft_date', 'op': '>', 'rhs': datetime.date(2024, 10, 7)}, {'rank': 'Mythic'}]}` Drafts after October 7 by Mythic-ranked players.
 Supported values for query construction keys are `$and`, `$or`, and `$not`.

 - extensions: a list of `spells.columns.ColumnSpec` objects, which are appended to the definitions built-in columns described below.
 A name not in the enum `ColName` can be used in this way if it is the name of a provided extension.
 Existing names can also be redefined using extensions.

+- read_cache/write_cache: Use the local file system to cache and retrieve aggregations to minimize expensive reads of the large datasets.
+You shouldn't need to touch these arguments unless you are debugging.

 ### Enums